deengames/find-the-harf/README.md

 Simplifications in v2:

+- Redesigned the UI to be left-to-right, not right-to-left
 - You can only see the entire alphabet; no subset of letters.
+- The big letter isn't optional any more.
-- Less praise phrases (but the most positive ones!)
+- Only the most positive encouragement phrases!
+- Doesn't automatically go to the next letter if wrong 3+ times.

 # Quasar